citron-labs/vscode-command-buttons/README.md

 </table>

 ## Release Notes
+### 0.2.7
+- Added an autocomplete dropdown for placeholder variables when typing `$` in the command input.

 ### 0.2.5
 - Added separate run modes for copying only to the clipboard or only to the terminal.
 - Collapsing the list now hides the per-command run-mode chips under the grid.